Canon 5D Mark III vs 6D Mark II

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 6D Mark II Manual.
+Further information on the features and operation of the 5D Mark III and 6D Mark II can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 6D Mark II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Canon 6D Mark II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III: